kushalseth/kushalseth/README.md

 #### Love to learn about technologies, cultures and StartUps

 I am Kushal Seth.
-I am currently working on 2 projects.
+Senior Software Developer expertise in software architecture, reviewing code and developing improvements to base code.
+Hardworking and resourceful professional overcomes challenges and works effectively in fast-paced, high-volume development environments.
+Skilled in directing development with creative and performance-oriented approach.

-The project name are:
+I am currently working on 2 open source projects.

 ## Intelligent Builder